 Ausounds AU-Frequency ANC Earbuds Released

-Ausound AU-Frequency noise-cancelling true wireless earbuds are lightweight, splashproof, boast a 20-hour battery life, touch controls, and available now.
+The Ausounds AU-Frequency noise-cancelling earbuds boast a 20-hour battery life and touch controls.

 The proudly LA-based brand has loaded the AU-Frequency with its own 10mm AU PEEK+PU driver.
 We are told that this lightweight driver has been designed to reproduce a full-range frequency response without the added weight and complexity of multi-driver or Hybrid technologies.
 We are promised an ultra-deep bass response with an exceptionally dynamic attack.
 Each bud tips the scales at just 5.5g, and the earphones have a claimed 20Hz-20kHz frequency response and a quoted SPL of 100dB.

 The AU-Frequency comes supplied with three sizes of silicone ear tips to create a comfortable seal.
 The standard tip fitting on the metal-bodied earpiece opens the option of third-party tips.
 Handy if you prefer the extra sound-isolation of Comply tips, for example.
-Additionally, the AU-Frequency ANC is IPX4 waterproof and so are perfect for sporty types.
+Additionally, the AU-Frequency ANC is IPX4 waterproof and so are perfect for sporty types and the British summertime.

 The buds' outer surface offers instant playback controls and access to any Voice Assistant supported by your playback device.
 According to the brand, a high-quality voice-specific mic is incorporated into the design to ensure the highest accuracy of voice commands and crystal-clear voice call quality.